rishabkumar7/crypto-twilio-alerts/README.md

 # crypto-twilio-alerts

-Crypto Prices as SMS with Twilio
+This is a simple Python app that sends crypto prices as SMS alerts.